carlosdagos/blog/posts/2015-02-15-on-reversing-strings.markdown

 <script src="https://gist.github.com/charlydagos/2b000273d39731541984.js"></script>

+We're still wondering what the hell a `string` is.
+Why not just call it `$bytes` instead?
+Well, you _should_, if you were treating it as such.
+The problem is that it would look weird because those byte-wise functions almost all talk about `str`.
+But basically, again, this is for historical reasons.
+We tend to think of a string as some message that has a meaning.
+It's not always the case.
+A `string` is an ordered array[^arrays] of whatever the underlying system considers a `char`.
+In php this turned out to be a `byte`, [but in Java](https://www.quora.com/Why-is-the-size-of-char-in-Java-2-bytes), or in any other language, this may not be the case.

+Basically, a `string` is just a notation for a readable array of bytes in some form.
+It _may_ be readable by humans, or it _may_ be readable by machines.
+But it's just ordered bytes.
+The actual meaning of those bytes is up to whatever encoding we're working with.

 ## Chars, Multibyte strings, and Grapheme clusters

 So those last four bytes tell me something about a "f09fa494", since I got no idea what that is, [I google search it](https://www.google.com/search?q=f09fa494).
 Holy shit!
 It's my favorite emoji! 🤔!